Making the Most of Your CPAP Machine Comfort Settings

 If you’re unsure about your machine’s comfort features, consult your PAP machine user’s manual or call your sleep specialist.
 They can make recommendations and even walk you through the different settings in a phone call.

-What comfort settings do you use and has it helped you be more comfortable with your CPAP?
+What comfort settings do you use?
+Have they helped you be more comfortable with your CPAP?
 Share in the comments below.